killahdon/wakanda-studio/installation.md

 > - click on <img class="inline" src="img/model-designer-shortcut.png"> to quickly access your model

 ## Create new Data Class
+I create a `superHero` dataclass, and add the attribute `name` to it

 <img src="img/model-designer-newdataclass.png" />